Best Mobile Wallets 2024: Top 8 Wallets for Safe and Secure Crypto Storage

 If Trust Wallet sounds like it might be for you, be sure to check out our Trust Wallet review.

-Coinbase wallet- Best For DeFi users and Layer 2 Scaling Solutions.
+Coinbase Wallet - Best For Coinbase Users and Layer 2 Networks

 Appearing next on the list is the classic Coinbase wallet.
 This wallet is very popular among new and experienced crypto users alike as Coinbase is a well-established, trusted brand.
 Crypto users feel confident using a wallet that is offered and backed by a company with a sterling reputation and reputable history such as Coinbase.